CoMfUcIoS/CoMfUcIoS.github.io/_tabs/about.md

 ---
 # About

-## The Blog
+## My Blog's story

-I used to have a blog on ***digitalmonkey.gr*** domain with tutorials around various stuff but more focused on Windows and internet stuff.
-It was written in Greek only also
+Are you ready to listen to a story ?
+I used to have a blog on ***digitalmonkey.gr*** domain with tutorials around various stuff but more focused on Windows and internet of things.
+It was written also only in Greek, no English whatsoever

-Way back machine has 4 snapshots of it ( yeah only 4 ) so we will assume that this blog started in 2007 ( first way back machine snapshot ) i am certain that i have started it way before that but because of my bad memory will stay with the way back machine facts :D
+Just checked the [WaybackMachine](https://archive.org) (yeah there is a site that archives all sites) and it has 4 snapshots of my blog (yeah only 4) so we will assume that my blog started in the year of 2007 ([Snapshot](https://web.archive.org/web/20071027092230/http://www.digitalmonkey.gr/).
+I might have started it way before that but because of my bad memory will stay with the way back machine facts :D
+)